bryantwong/shorties/README.md

 Finally, run `convert_vocab.py`.
 This utilizes the mappings and frequency counts from both to pick the most commonly used words of each type in the second corpus and insert them into the structure created by the first corpus, making a mashup.
 Then, read your story and enjoy how nonsensical it is.

 ## Caveats ##
-Yeah, it still doesn't work very well.
-We have a lot of problems with our algorithm to address.
-But to make your story more readable, avoid:
+To make your story more readable, avoid:

 1. Mashing up authors from different eras.
 The structure and most common parts of speech from different eras tend to be very different and you get some very odd sentences.
 The mapping tends not to work so well in those cases.